Do you live in Japan and want to learn photography in English? We run lessons for photographers of all skill levels.

 - Group lessons: please enquire for prices as these vary with the number of people involved.

 - Lighting workshops: we can do these one to one as part of a course or three-hour lesson.
-Studio and model fees are not included.
+I now have the studio so the price includes studio fees but model fees are not included.
+Enquire for details.

 - Gift vouchers: thinking of giving some lessons as a present?
 We offer gift vouchers.
 Please enquire for details.